Car-free adventures aroundTorquayDevon

-- The pretty town of Paignton is five minutes by train or fifteen by bus (12 and 122) from Torquay.
+- The pretty town of Paignton is five minutes by train or fifteen by bus (12, 22, or in summer 122) from Torquay.
 Catch a steam train from Paignton to the request halt at Greenway, where there’s a shuttle bus or half hour walk through the woods.
 The steam railway links into some fabulous train-boat-bus itineraries that mean the adventure could easily last all day.

 2. Torre Abbey

 Almost next door to the train station, there are several easy ways to get to this monastery-turned-art gallery in subtropical gardens backed by sand and sea.
-And it’s a great place to get coffee and cake if you need to wait for a train.
+And it’s a great place to get coffee and cake if you need to wait for a train!

-- Torre Abbey is a three-minute stroll from Torquay’s train station and several seafront buses stop nearby, between Abbey Meadows and the long sandy beach.
+- Torre Abbey is a three-minute stroll from Torquay’s railway station and several seafront buses stop nearby, between Abbey Meadows and the long sandy beach.

 - The abbey’s museum has several floors – start at the top with 800 years of the history (twelfth-century Torre Abbey was one of England’s richest monasteries) and work your way down through the eclectic art galleries and grand halls to the medieval undercroft.